mbod/comm318_fall2021/syllabus.md

 ## Course Description, Goals and Objectives

 Today masses of data are available everywhere, capturing information on just about everything and anything.
 Related but distinct data streams about newsworthy events and issues -- including activity from social media and open data sources (eg: The Open Government Initiative) -- have given rise to a new source for and style of reporting sometimes called Data Journalism.
 Increasingly, news sites and information portals present visually engaging, dynamic, and interactive stories linked to the underlying data (e.g. The Guardian DataBlog, LA Times Data Desk).
+The Covid-19 pandemic has amplified this trend.

 This course offers an introduction to Python programming for data analysis and visualization.
 Students will learn how to collect, analyze, and present various forms of data.
 Second, because numbers and their visualizations do not speak for themselves but require context, interpretation, and narrative, students will practice making effective stories from data and presenting them in blogs, articles and other formats.

 No prior programming experience is required.
 Through this course students will gain skills writing Python programs to handle large amounts of data and become familiar with some of the key techniques used by data scientists, which is currently one of the most in-demand jobs.

-* This course will provide an introduction to Python programming for collecting, cleaning, describing and analyzing a range of publicly available datasets, including demographic (e.g., age, race, education levels by geographic area), medical (e.g. vacination, ER intakes for certain conditions like flu, measles, etc), financial (e.g., spending on infrastructure, education, other initatives, income distribution, etc.), event (e.g., crime data, road accidents) and transportation (e.g., usage statistics for public transportation and private schemes, e.g. bike shares).
+* This course will provide an introduction to Python programming for collecting, cleaning, describing and analyzing a range of publicly available datasets, including demographic (e.g., age, race, education levels by geographic area), medical (e.g. Covid infection and vacination, ER intakes for certain conditions like flu, measles, etc), financial (e.g., spending on infrastructure, education, other initatives, income distribution, etc.), event (e.g., crime data, road accidents) and transportation (e.g., usage statistics for public transportation and private schemes, e.g. bike shares).